Principles

 No decision is permanent if the people living under it want to change it.
 The system evolves.
 Future members aren't bound by choices they had no part in making.

 These principles are the only thing decided in advance.
-The governance structure, investment model, platform architecture, moderation system — all designed by the people who show up.
+The governance structure, contract infrastructure, platform architecture, moderation system — all designed by the people who show up.

 The best ideas will come from people we haven't met yet.